Links

 Throw Error throws an error inside a pipeline or subpipeline.
 It can be used to:

-• interrupt a pipeline with error
+interrupt a pipeline with an error.

-• interrupt a component that uses subpipelines for processing
+interrupt a component that uses subpipelines for processing.

-• Error Message: defines the error message that goes with the error code.
+Error Message | Defines the error message that goes with the error code. | N/A | String |

-• HTTP Status Code: defines the code of the error (we use it based on HTTP errors code).
+HTTP Status Code | Defines the code of the error (we use it based on HTTP errors code). | 500-Internal Server Error | Integer |

-• Enable Custom Error: defines that the user wants to use a custom error.
+Enable Custom Error | Defines that the user wants to use a custom error. | False | Boolean |

-• Custom Error (JSON): can be used to define a custom error message (in this case, HTTP Status Code and Error Message are ignored).
+Custom Error (JSON) | Can be used to define a custom error message (in this case, HTTP Status Code and Error Message are ignored). | N/A | String |

 Throw Error in Action